tomjoht/tomjoht.github.io/_posts/2018/8/2018-08-10-how-much-time-devoted-to-learning-tech-is-needed.md

 categories:
 - api-doc
 keywords: learning technology
-summary: "Learning technology is a core task for thriving in developer docs.
+description: "Learning technology is a core task for thriving in developer docs.
 Here's a great podcast recommendation and a poll on this topic."
 bitlink: http://bit.ly/stratlearntech
 ---